Cedar Cliff High School

-Cedar Cliff High School is located in Camp Hill, Cumberland County, Pennsylvania, United States, and is older of the two high schools in the West Shore School District.
-It was formed in 1959 with the merger of West Shore High School and New Cumberland High School.
+Cedar Cliff High School is located in Lower Allen Township, Cumberland County, Pennsylvania, United States, with a Camp Hill post office address.

+The older of the two high schools in the West Shore School District, it was formed in 1959 with the merger of West Shore High School and New Cumberland High School.
 The entire West Shore School District attended Cedar Cliff until fall 1965, when Red Land High School opened.
 In 2019, the school had 1,290 students enrolled.
 In 2011, the school had 95 teachers yielding a student teach ratio of 14:1.
-According to a 2011 report by the Pennsylvania Department of Education, eight teachers are considered "Non‐Highly Qualified" under No Child Left Behind law.
+According to a 2011 report by the Pennsylvania Department of Education, eight teachers are considered "Non-Highly Qualified" under No Child Left Behind law.
 The Cedar Cliff mascot is The Colt, and the school colors are navy blue, silver and gold.
 The Pennsylvania Department of Education has set the tuition for non-resident and charter school students at $8,969.40.

 History

+Starting in the late 19th century it was common for the wealthy of Harrisburg to buy rural plots of land to vacation for the summer.
+In 1903, congressman Marlin Olmsted of Harrisburg purchased 69 acres as a summer farm residence named "Cedar Cliff".
+Following his passing, his widow remarried Vance C. McCormick, whose family maintained Cedar Cliff until 1954 when it was sold to prominent architect William Lynch Murray of Shipoke, Harrisburg.

 Cedar Cliff High school was formed from the merger of West Shore High School (Closed Lemoyne Middle School) and New Cumberland High School (New Cumberland Middle School) in 1959.
 West Shore's colors, navy blue and silver, would merge with New Cumberland's navy blue and gold, to make Cedar Cliff's colors, navy blue, gold, and silver.
 The West Shore Joint School System would become the West Shore School District in 1966, the year that Red Land High School opened.